ketemakidus/bamazon/README.md

-# bamazonIn this activity, you'll be creating an Amazon-like storefront with the MySQL skills you learned this unit.
+# bamazon In this activity, i create an Amazon-like storefront with the MySQL database.
 The app will take in orders from customers and deplete stock from the store's inventory.